codeenigma/ce-provision-config-example/README.md

 ### files
 This will be symlinked to the `files` directory in the root of your Ansible installation.

+We have included a file called `galaxy-requirements.yml` which provides optional extra Ansible Galaxy roles and collections to be installed.
+You can alter this or remove it as you see fit.

 ### templates
 This will be symlinked to the `templates` directory in the root of your Ansible installation.